ayyoung994/Benchmarking-AlphaFold_JCIM/analysis/01_5FWJ_holo/01_global_stability_analysis/raw_outputs/README.md

 - total SASA
 - per-residue SASA

-## File naming
+Replica-specific source files are identified using `rep1`, `rep2`, and `rep3` in the filenames.

-Replica-specific outputs are stored using `rep1`, `rep2`, and `rep3` in the filenames.
+## Notes

-## Note
+- `.xvg` files represent raw or intermediate analysis outputs.

-These files are stored in their original analysis-output format and were used as the basis for downstream processing, summarization, and plotting.
+- `.csv` files represent processed per-system outputs used for downstream comparison, summary generation, and plotting.